raspberrypilearning/visualising-sorting-with-python/lesson-2/lesson.md

-# Visualising Sorting with Python - Bubble sort
+# Visualising Sorting With Python - Bubble sort

-In this lesson students will implement a bubble sort in Python, and visualise it's action using Matplotlib
+In this lesson students will implement a bubble sort in Python, and visualise its action using matplotlib.

 ## Learning objectives

 - To understand the mechanics and performance of the bubble sort algorithm
-- Something else

 ## Learning outcomes

 ### All students are able to

-- Swap variables around using tupple unpacking
+- Swap variables around using tuple unpacking
 - Describe the basic mechanics of the bubble sort algorithm

 ### Most students are able to

 - Implement a bubble sort in Python
-- Describe in detail the mechanics of the bubble sort algorithm
+- Describe the mechanics of the bubble sort algorithm in detail

 ### Some students are able to

-- Critically analyse the performance of the algorithm and identify it's weaknesses
+- Critically analyse the performance of the algorithm and identify its weaknesses

-## Lesson Summary
+## Lesson summary

-- Students step through how to swap variables and elements in a list.
+- Students step through how to swap variables and elements in a list
-- Students look at swapping elements in a list using loops, based on an items size, to implement a bubble sort.
+- Students look at swapping elements in a list using loops, based on an item's size, to implement a bubble sort

 ## Starter

-- Give a student a book and ask her to find a particular numbered page.
+- Give a student a book and ask her to find a particular numbered page
-- Ask the student to describe the process by which they found the numbered page.
+- Ask the student to describe the process by which they found the numbered page
-- Explain that it is much easier to find an item in a collection of items, if they are all in order.
+- Explain that it's much easier to find an item in a collection of items if they're all in order
-- You could demonstrate this using a pack of shuffled and unshuffled cards.
+- You could demonstrate this using a pack of shuffled and unshuffled cards
-- Hopefully the students will realise why being able to sort data is important.
+- This will aid the students in realising why being able to sort data is important

 ## Main development

-1. You may wish to describe the bubble sort algorithm to the class, or you could use one of many video clips that are available, or the gif below.
+1. You may wish to describe the bubble sort algorithm to the class; alternatively, you could use one of many video clips that are available, or the gif below:

 ![animation](images/bubble_sort.gif)